collective-soundworks/soundworks/README.md

 - `constructor(options:Object = {})`
   The `constructor` accepts the following `options`:
   - `setup:ServerSetup = null`, predefined setup of the performance space (see [`ServerSetup` class])
-  - `maxPlayers:Number = Infinity`, maximum number of players supported by the scenario (the acutal maximum number of players might be limited to the number of predefined positions or labels of a given `setup`)
+  - `maxClients:Number = Infinity`, maximum number of clients supported by the scenario (the actual maximum number of clients might be limited to the number of predefined positions of a given `setup`)

 Below is an example of the instantiation of the `ServerCheckin` module on the server side.